-The joy of hunting for vintage homeware is that element of discovery, chance encounters and salvaging a piece of history.
+The joy of hunting for vintage homeware combines an element of discovery and a chance encounter with the knowledge that you’ve salvaged a piece of history.
 That’s all very romantic… but coming across that perfect one-off piece that fits your budget?
 Some might say it’s like searching for a needle in a haystack.

 Looking at stylish homes filled with vintage ‘finds’, one wonders how easy they were to come by.
 Did the homeowner just happen upon that perfect mid-century kitchen chair at their local charity shop, whilst walking off their brunch?
 If you’re in a hurry and not in the habit of shopping for vintage, it might seem like ‘off-the-shelf’ is the easier option.

 But don’t be discouraged.
 With London’s rich history, there are shops full of wonderfully unique vintage and antique pieces, at every turn.
 You just need to know where to find them…

 Opportunities to buy or rescue quality second-hand homeware are increasing and it’s easy enough to buy vintage online.
 But there are great advantages to getting up close and personal with vintage homeware stocked in your local area.
 Not only can you keep on eye on any new arrivals, you can check the quality and condition of each piece and you might even pick up a bargain.

 So for all you Londoners out there, here is a comprehensive guide to some of the best places to shop for vintage homeware, in and around the capital.

 N.B.
 Many shops will give you an idea of what they stock on their website or social media accounts.
 Check them out to get a head start, before you visit.